codingfishguy/ST115-Group-Project/README.md

 -	How has LSE student satisfaction evolved over the last few years (2020-2023)?
 -   Has student satisfaction improved since COVID-19?
 (2020-2023)
 -	How does student satisfaction in LSE vary by degree?
 -	How is LSE perceived by people online?
-(E.g. Reddit, student room)
+(E.g. Reddit)
--	Does LSE’s perceived ‘low’ student satisfaction relate to it being a London university? -   How does London university student satisfaction compare to universities outside of London?
+-	Does LSE’s perceived ‘low’ student satisfaction relate to it being a London university? -   - -   How does London university student satisfaction compare to universities outside of London?